Group Adventures/

 in Chamonix, France

-An alpine skills course set in November or December (TBD), which are often snowy and far quieter than the busy mid and late winter months in Chamonix valley.
-The focus here is on learning essential alpine climbing and ski mountaineering skills well BEFORE the spring season gets going in earnest.
-Some skills that we will practice: short-roping and running belays; anchor building; rappelling and down climbing; roping up for glacier travel; rope management; hazard recognition and risk management; avalanche awareness, avoidance and rescue; crevasse rescue; and more, all in a stunning, high elevation glacial environment.
+An alpine skills course set in late November or early December (TBD), which is often snowy and far quieter than the busy mid and late winter months in Chamonix valley.
+The focus here is on learning essential alpine skills BEFORE the spring and summer alpine climbing season gets going in earnest.
+Some skills that we will practice: short-roping and running/terrain belays; anchor building in the alpine; rappelling and down climbing; rope management; roping up for glacier travel; hazard recognition and risk management; avalanche awareness, avoidance and rescue scenarios; crevasse rescue; and more, all in a stunning, high elevation glacial environment.
 Some moderate conditioning, climbing, and off-piste skiing experience is required.
+Bring your Smartphone/camera and take notes!
+We will cover lots of ground!

 Proposed Itinerary: